ICTR Community and Collaboration Core Services

 ICTR CCC Resource Request

-If you are interested in ICTR Community and Collaboration Core support, please visit UMB ICTR Support and Funding, ICTR SUPPORTED CORES AND SERVICES, and submit your request through the UMB ICTR Core Services Request Form.
+If you are interested in ICTR Community and Collaboration Core support, use your UMID to log into our ICTR Core Service Request webpage and complete the ICTR Core Services Request Form (developed in REDCap).

 Other UMB Campus Shared Community Engagement Resources